CLOSE

 Delaware

-The Diocese of Wilmington has made available online baptisms and marriages through 1900 and burials at diocesan cemeteries.
+The Diocese of Wilmington has made available online burials at diocesan cemeteries.
+Baptisms and marriages through 1900 will soon be added.

 Washington, D.C.